pivotal/docs-tap/supply-chain/reference/api/supplychain.hbs.md

 This topic describes the SupplyChain resource of Tanzu Supply Chain.

-The supply chain defines the [Object Kind] of the [Workload], the [Components] used, and their order.
+The supply chain defines the Object Kind of the Workload, the Components used, and their order.

 ## Type and Object Metadata